 Access your UDcalendar

 You can access UDcalendar on your Front Porch tab at http://porches.udayton.edu.
-Login with your Novell/LDAP username and password, then look for the UDcalendar channel in the middle of the Front Porch tab.
+Login with your UD username and password, look for the UDcmail channel in the middle of the Front Porch tab, then click the View calendar button

 If Porches is unavailable, click here to login with your LDAP username/password.